Tag Archives: meaningful learning

 The answer to this simple but very important question defines not only your personal teaching dispositions and learning philosophy, but also the daily practices in your classroom.

-In a product-centered learning environment the goal focuses on completing activities – worksheets, charts, pre-designed projects, and any other “canned” activities – that are either teacher-made or provided by the publisher of the curriculum.
+In a product-centered classroom the goal is completing activities – worksheets, charts, pre-designed projects, and any other “canned” activities – that are either teacher-made or provided by the publisher of the curriculum.
 The important part of completing these tasks is getting them right because these products are usually graded!
-Assessment reflects memorization and regurgitation.
+Assessment focuses on memorization of disconnected facts.
 Skilled and obedient students comply with these requests and try hard to get their tasks done right, yet there are many students who just leave them undone.
-Completed products may show the “level” of each student, and let the teacher know who needs more practice in writing, multiplication or something else, but they don’t tell when the student acquired the skill, or if s/he has more advanced knowledge or competence of the topic.
+Completed products may show the “level” of each student, and let the teacher know who needs more practice in writing, multiplication or something else, but they don’t tell when or how the student acquired the skill, or if they have more advanced knowledge or competence of the topic.

 What about viewing learning as a process?
 Many things will change from the previously described environment: the first premise is that because students begin their daily/weekly/yearly learning from different levels of knowledge and understanding, they also will end up in different levels of competency.
 And that is okay, honestly.
 We are not clones.
 Students shouldn’t be treated like ones.